 The pap smear will not test for the presence of vaginal and vulvar cancers, although pelvic examinations as part of regular checkups may help alert your doctor to the presence of abnormalities.
 Be sure to let your physician know if and when you are experiencing something out of the ordinary and that it may be a sign of vaginal or vulvar cancer.

 Women are not currently routinely screened for anal cancer.
 According to the American College of Obstetricians and Gynecologists (ACOG), at this time, digital rectal exams (DREs) are not a required part of the routine pelvic exam, so you may need to request this specifically from your doctor.
 DREs do not appear to be part of routine gynecological visits in the UK.
-There is a growing trend in the medical community to call DREs digital anorectal exams (DAREs) to emphasise that the clinician is checking the anus for cancer and precancer as well as the rectum.
+There is a growing trend in the medical community to call DREs digital anorectal exams (DAREs) to emphasize that the clinician is checking the anus for cancer and precancer as well as the rectum.
 While anal cancer is not screened for routinely, there are methods to screen for it if you are concerned, below.

 The US Preventive Service Task Force is currently evaluating its recommendations for HPV-related head and neck cancer screening in both men and women.
-As of now there are no standard or routine screening tests in either the US or the UK, but several professional organisations such as the National Health Service (UK), the American Cancer Society, and National Institute of Dental and Craniofacial Research (US) recommend thoroughly screening the oral cavity as part of routine check-ups.
+As of now there are no standard or routine screening tests in either the US or the UK, but several professional organizations such as the National Health Service (UK), the American Cancer Society, and National Institute of Dental and Craniofacial Research (US) recommend thoroughly screening the oral cavity as part of routine check-ups.
 This will check for early stages of oral cancer.
 Effective screening tests for oral precancerous lesions are still being researched.
 For example, there are studies underway to determine whether HPV DNA tests can help in diagnosing these cancers.
 To learn more about screening for oral cancer, we suggest visiting The Oral Cancer Foundation’s website.

 If precancerous lesions are found, more information on treatment options is available here.